cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 // this line is used by starport scaffolding # 2
 ```

-Starport adds code right below the comments.
+Starport adds code right below the comments but make sure to keep these comments where they are so that Starport knows where to inject code in the future.
 You could add your code above or below the comments.
 You will be fine if you keep these comments where they are.

-Some files created by Starport can be updated.
-You should not modify the Protobuf-compiled files `*.pb.go` and `*.pb.gw.go` as they are recreated on every re-run of Starport.
+Some files created by Starport can be updated, but you should not modify the Protobuf-compiled files `*.pb.go` and `*.pb.gw.go` as they are recreated on every re-run of Starport.

 ### Files to adjust